- Date : 24/08/2017

 Health is wealth

-While many other products and services have been impacted, GST has not affected tax rates of medical supplies such as human blood and contraceptives.
+While many other products and services have been impacted, medical supplies such as human blood and contraceptives will not come see wobble under GST and its impact.
 Additionally, there is no change in taxes on ayurvedic, unani, siddha and homeopathic medicaments either; the rates for these continue to be 12%.

 Education and everyday stationery